Property-Data-Trust-Framework/trust-framework/docs/pdtf-interop-profile.md

 ## Schemas

-The PDTF publishes PDTF Credential Schemas, where a PDTF Credential Schema is a JsonSchema associated with a single canonical `type`.
+The PDTF will publish PDTF Credential Schemas, where a PDTF Credential Schema is a JsonSchema associated with a single canonical `type`.
 Schemas are organised into the following categories, where each category represents a different type of subject.